 Correctly answering these questions is essential for search engine optimization.
 Below is a selection of tools that can help you find the right keywords:

-- AdWords Keyword Planner: AdWords offers a free tool for analyzing various keyword phrases, even without your own AdWords account: Adwords.google.de/keywordplanner.
+- Google Ads (Google AdWords) Keyword Planner: AdWords offers a free tool for analyzing various keyword phrases, even without your own AdWords account: Adwords.google.de/keywordplanner.

 - Search terms or websites can be entered for analysis.
 The Keyword Planner provides an approximate monthly search volume and possible click prices.
 More information: The AdWords Keyword Planner.